rVnPower/PixivFE/doc/Hosting.md

 # Hosting PixivFE

-This page covers multiple methods to install PixivFE.
-Using [Docker](#docker) is recommended for production use.
+PixivFE is a privacy-respecting alternative front-end for Pixiv that can be installed using various methods.
+This guide covers installation using [Docker](#docker) (recommended for production) and using a binary with a Caddy reverse proxy.

 ## Prerequisites

 ### Getting the token

-PixivFE needs an account token to reach the API.
+PixivFE requires a Pixiv account token to access the API.
+Refer to the [How to get the cookie (PIXIVFE_TOKEN)](How-to-get-the-pixiv-token.md) guide for detailed instructions.

-You can check out [this page](How-to-get-the-pixiv-token.md) for detailed information about how to get the token.

 ## Installation

 ### Docker

-Docker images for PixivFE can be built with support for `amd64` and `arm64` platforms.
+[Docker](https://www.docker.com/) lets you run containerized applications.
+Containers are loosely isolated environments that are lightweight and contain everything needed to run the application, so there's no need to rely on what's installed on the host.

-However, there is no Docker image for PixivFE, so you will have to build your own.
+There are no pre-built Docker images for PixivFE, so you'll need to build your own.
+PixivFE supports `amd64` and `arm64` platforms.

 #### Docker Compose